Revlon Logo

 Revlon Logo 1989

-In the emblem, the transformation is shown by the thickening of the letters, indicating a strengthening of positions and increased assets.
-The red color of the lettering conveys aspirations for the return of the brand’s leading position in the market.
-The letters are serifed, showing the narrow specialization of the company, a farewell to additional directions unrelated to cosmetics.
+In the emblem, the transformation is shown by the thickening of the letters, indicating strengthened positions and increased assets.
+The red color of the lettering conveys the brand’s aspirations to return to its leading position in the market.
+The letters are serifed, indicating the company’s narrow specialization and a farewell to directions unrelated to cosmetics.

 The red color of the emblem tells about leadership and innovation.
-In 1989 Revlon became one of the first companies which stop testing products on animals.
+In 1989, Revlon became one of the first companies to stop testing products on animals.

 2003 – today